Smartsheet (NYSE:SMAR) Updates Q1 2023 Earnings Guidance

 Smartsheet (NYSE:SMAR – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $-0.200-$-0.180 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.110.
 The company issued revenue guidance of $162 million-$163 million, compared to the consensus revenue estimate of $159.83 million.Smartsheet also updated its FY 2023 guidance to $-0.700-$-0.620 EPS.

 Smartsheet (NYSE:SMAR – Get Rating) last issued its quarterly earnings data on Tuesday, March 15th.
-The company reported ($0.40) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.43) by $0.03.
-The firm had revenue of $157.39 million during the quarter, compared to the consensus estimate of $151.60 million.
+The company reported ($0.40) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.43) by $0.03.
 Smartsheet had a negative return on equity of 29.45% and a negative net margin of 31.06%.
-The company’s quarterly revenue was up 43.2% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.21) EPS.
-As a group, equities research analysts expect that Smartsheet will post -1.66 earnings per share for the current fiscal year.
+The company had revenue of $157.39 million during the quarter, compared to analyst estimates of $151.60 million.
+During the same quarter in the previous year, the company posted ($0.21) earnings per share.
+Smartsheet’s revenue was up 43.2% compared to the same quarter last year.
+As a group, analysts forecast that Smartsheet will post -1.66 EPS for the current fiscal year.

-In other Smartsheet news, Director Brent Frei sold 100,000 shares of the business’s stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $75.61, for a total value of $7,561,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Geoffrey T. Barker sold 1,125 shares of the business’s stock in a transaction on Thursday, March 24th.
-The stock was sold at an average price of $55.00, for a total transaction of $61,875.00.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 139,863 shares of company stock worth $9,883,017 in the last 90 days.
-Company insiders own 6.07% of the company’s stock.
+In related news, CRO Michael Arntz sold 2,100 shares of the business’s stock in a transaction that occurred on Friday, April 1st.
+The stock was sold at an average price of $55.61, for a total value of $116,781.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director James N. White purchased 150,000 shares of the stock in a transaction that occurred on Friday, January 7th.
+The stock was purchased at an average price of $63.07 per share, with a total value of $9,460,500.00.
+The disclosure for this purchase can be found here.
+In the last ninety days, insiders have sold 41,963 shares of company stock worth $2,438,798.
+Insiders own 6.07% of the company’s stock.

-Hedge funds have recently modified their holdings of the business.
-BlackRock Inc. raised its stake in shares of Smartsheet by 2.6% in the 4th quarter.
-BlackRock Inc. now owns 5,487,249 shares of the company’s stock valued at $424,988,000 after purchasing an additional 140,053 shares in the last quarter.
-Legal & General Group Plc raised its stake in shares of Smartsheet by 0.3% in the 4th quarter.
-Legal & General Group Plc now owns 111,468 shares of the company’s stock valued at $8,633,000 after purchasing an additional 304 shares in the last quarter.
-Sei Investments Co. raised its stake in shares of Smartsheet by 0.5% in the 4th quarter.
-Sei Investments Co. now owns 103,977 shares of the company’s stock valued at $8,053,000 after purchasing an additional 533 shares in the last quarter.
-Wells Fargo & Company MN raised its stake in shares of Smartsheet by 95.8% in the 4th quarter.
-Wells Fargo & Company MN now owns 98,931 shares of the company’s stock valued at $7,662,000 after purchasing an additional 48,392 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC raised its stake in shares of Smartsheet by 29.1% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 98,428 shares of the company’s stock valued at $7,623,000 after purchasing an additional 22,173 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Sei Investments Co. lifted its holdings in Smartsheet by 0.5% during the fourth quarter.
+Sei Investments Co. now owns 103,977 shares of the company’s stock worth $8,053,000 after buying an additional 533 shares during the period.
+Wells Fargo & Company MN lifted its holdings in Smartsheet by 95.8% during the fourth quarter.
+Wells Fargo & Company MN now owns 98,931 shares of the company’s stock worth $7,662,000 after buying an additional 48,392 shares during the period.
+Parametric Portfolio Associates LLC lifted its holdings in Smartsheet by 29.1% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 98,428 shares of the company’s stock worth $7,623,000 after buying an additional 22,173 shares during the period.
+LPL Financial LLC lifted its holdings in Smartsheet by 13.8% during the fourth quarter.
+LPL Financial LLC now owns 28,444 shares of the company’s stock worth $2,203,000 after buying an additional 3,458 shares during the period.
+Finally, Amalgamated Bank lifted its holdings in Smartsheet by 18.2% during the fourth quarter.
+Amalgamated Bank now owns 25,719 shares of the company’s stock worth $1,992,000 after buying an additional 3,968 shares during the period.
 Hedge funds and other institutional investors own 86.88% of the company’s stock.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.